chevere/xr-docs/server/README.md

 ## Dependency server

-Install the server repository as a dependency for your project:
+Install the server repository as a dependency for your project using Composer:

 ```sh
 composer require --dev chevere/xr-server